Quramy/type-dungeon/CONTRIBUTING.md

 Create a new TypeScript file under `questions` directory and edit it.
 This repository has a code generator from one TypeScript file to both answer code and question code to display to user.

-- You should the answer of the question as plain TypeScript code.
+- You should write the answer of the question as plain TypeScript code.
-- You should the description of the question as TSDoc comment.
+- You should write the description of the question as TSDoc comment.
-- You can hide or replace the correct statement with TSDoc directives.
+- You can hide or replace the correct statements with TSDoc directives.

 For example: